Pa Mis Muchachas: Commercial performance

 "Pa Mis Muchachas" debuted and peaked at number 3 on the Billboard Latin Digital Song Sales on the chart issue dated November 6, 2021.
 It also debuted within Top 20 of another Billboard chart, namely Hot Trending Songs.
 It charted at number 18 on the Latin Pop Airplay, and number 37 on the Hot Latin Songs.
 The song received a platinum certification (Latin field) from the Recording Industry Association of America (RIAA) and reached the top tens of various Latin music markets.
+It was a top-ten airplay hit in Chile, Dominican Republic, El Salvador, Guatemala, Panama, Peru, Puerto Rico, and Suriname.
+Additionally, it reached number eight on the Mexico Espanol Airplay chart, compiled by Billboard, as well as number eleven on Mexico Airplay, a general chart intended for singles receiving airplay in Mexico.
+On the Billboard Argentina Hot 100 Singles the song reached number eighty-three.

+Throughout Europe, "Pa Mis Muchachas" peaked at number twenty-four on the Hungarian Single Top 40 chart, as well as number seventy-six on the German Download Chart.
+In Spain, the track reached number seven on Billboards Spain Digital Songs chart, and number sixty-eight of PROMUSICAE's official singles chart.

 Music video

 Background

 Aguilera first teased the video with a 15-second snippet of two women walking into a party against a backdrop of guitar string sounds, before fading out.
 The clip gained more than 528,000 views on Twitter.
 Aguilera noted that the video is a "first episode of a long story to come ...
 This is a celebration of individuality.
 This is a story about strength, about how to let your hair down.
 About rediscovering yourself along the way".
+The video was shot in Buenos Aires, Los Angeles and Madrid.
+It was produced by Brooke McDaniel and Ade Macalinao, and its dance sequence was choreographed by Teresa "Toogie" Barcelo.